PositroniumSpectroscopy/positronium/README.md

 | S   | total spin               |
 | J   | total angular momentum   |

-Class methods can be used to return estimates of, e.g., the energy level, for example
+Class methods can be used to return estimates of, e.g., the energy level,

 ```python
 >>> from positronium import Ps